8 interesting facts about Monday's tornado

 Most landspout tornadoes don't last very long, usually less than 10 minutes.

 Monday's storm was on the ground for 35 minutes.
-It first touched down near the KP Kauffman plant at County Rd 19 and 22, which technically has a Ft.
-Lupton address.
+It first touched down near the KP Kauffman plant at County Rd 19 and 22, which technically has a Fort Lupton address.

 Then it tracked northeast for 7.5 miles and dissipated to the northwest of Platteville at 5:35 p.m.